 If the Democrats carry Texas, the election can be considered over.
 In this rout of the Electoral College, it is almost certain that Democrats would also lock up swing states that have teetered on the edge for Trump, including Georgia, Iowa, and Ohio.

 The high likelihood of the scenarios above does not mean that Biden’s path to victory is set in stone, as Trump still has a chance, and several paths too, of winning the election.
 To win a second term, it is imperative for Trump to carry Arizona, Florida, and Pennsylvania.
 The election would have to progress in almost near-perfect fashion for Trump, as he would also need major wins in both the Rust and Sun Belt.
 Essentially, he will need the political factors missed by pollsters in 2016 to favour him again in this scenario.

 Scenario D: A Trump Landslide

 While Trump’s chances of reelection are slim this cycle, there is still the likelihood that a Trump victory could translate to a landslide.
 In this scenario, Trump would not only win every state he has won in 2016, but also states that were carried by Clinton.
 While polls from swing states in the Rust and Sun Belt have given Biden robust leads, they are still within range of an upset come election day.
 This map shows the Electoral College if Trump manages to take all of the swing states in the Midwest and in the South.

 Aside from four likely results listed above, models have presented even more outcomes such as nail-biters decided by single states, even more lopsided landslides, and even the possibility of Electoral College winner.
-In an already-bizarre election happening on the backdrop of a pandemic, unless there is a clear winner early on it will be a long night.
+In an already-bizarre election happening on the backdrop of a pandemic, nothing short of a landslide will allow observers to go bed early tonight.